 And swoon-worthy it is.
 Butterscotch pudding does not do it justice, for the base is more silk than custard, and more richly flavored and nuanced than anything that might come with a peel-off lid.
 The base is indeed a typical Latin American preparation, a variation on manjar blanco or blancmange, a custard of caramelized sweet milk and eggs, similar to a thickened dulce de leche.

 The topping is where this humble dessert goes from pedestrian to poetry, adorned by shiny peaks of meringue spiked with port wine.
 At once decorative and heady, giving an ethereal quality to an otherwise deceptively simple preparation.
 A dusting of cinnamon completes the dish, a whiff of sweet smoke and spice to revive the languid lady.

 Where to Find Suspiro de Limeña—and How to Make It

 I would seek out Suspiro de Limeña several times more before my days in Peru were up.
 You, too, can seek it whether in Lima or at Peruvian restaurants outside of Peru, from Brooklyn’s Surfish to San Francisco’s La Costanera.

 What’s more, you can easily make it yourself inside of a half hour, with just a handful of staple ingredients.
 Even a tawny port should be available at the most remote wine sellers.
 (And of course, you can order alcohol online in many places.)

 Price and availability varies.

-Cream Cake Tool Piping Bags and Tips, $6.99 on Amazon
+Cream Cake Tool Piping Bags and Tips, $8.99 from Amazon

 You won't have needed to go to pastry school to pipe out poetry-worthy peaks.

-The Curious Cuisiniѐre offers one such recipe for Suspiro de Limeña for your make-at-home pleasure.
+For English speakers, The Curious Cuisiniere offers one such Suspiro de Limeña recipe for your make-at-home pleasure.